jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 past year, seen operating across 11 industry verticals; by comparison, this threat actor was only found in four industry verticals in the previous reporting period.
-This increase in activity is linked to the adversarys adoption of opportunistic initial access tactics.
+This increase in activity is linked to the adversary’s adoption of opportunistic initial access tactics.
 Nowhere to Hide: 2022 Falcon OverWatch Threat Hunting Report CrowdStrike
 12